-This blog explores the WHO’s endemic Israel preoccupation that impairs the organization’s credibility, effectiveness and relevancy.
+This somewhat lengthy blog explores the WHO’s endemic Israel preoccupation that has arguably impaired the organisation’s credibility, effectiveness and relevance.
 It is written in reaction to the World Health Organization’s tradition of maintaining a separate agenda item on the program of the World Health Assembly, in which Israel is singled out annually as a violator of Palestinian health rights in the ‘Occupied Palestinian Territories’.
 The aim is to explore this ‘special treatment’ and whether it is justified under international law.
-Note that this blog is currently being reworked into an article that will soon be published.
-The article will offer a deeper investigation of, amongst others, 1) how politicization of the WHO impacts its effectiveness, and 2) the success of the Palestinians themselves in managing their health care.

-On 1 May 2019, during the 72nd annual World Health Assembly (WHA) of the World Health Organization (WHO) of the United Nations (UN), the Director-General (DG) issued a report [A72/33] in response to decision WHA71(10) (2018) that requested the DG to ‘report on progress in the implementation of the recommendations contained in the report [A71/2, 18 May 2018] on the health conditions in the occupied Palestinian territory, including east Jerusalem and in the occupied Syrian Golan’.
-On 22 May 2019, the draft decision proposed by the delegations of Algeria, Azerbaijan, Bahrain, Bolivia, Comoros, Cuba, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Malaysia, Maldives, Mauritania, Morocco, Oman, Pakistan, Palestine, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, Turkey, United Arab Emirates, Venezuela and Yemen, was adopted by the WHA with bare majority — 96 countries voting in favor to 11 voting against, 21 abstaining and 56 absent.
-The eleven countries that opposed the decision are the United Kingdom, Germany, the Czech Republic, Hungary, Australia, Canada, the United States, Brazil, Guatemala, Honduras, and of course Israel.
+On 1 May 2019, during the 72nd annual World Health Assembly (WHA) of the World Health Organization (WHO) of the United Nations (UN), the Director-General (DG) issued a report in response to decision WHA71(10) that requested the DG to ‘report on progress in the implementation of the recommendations contained in the report on the health conditions in the occupied Palestinian territory, including east Jerusalem and in the occupied Syrian Golan’.
+On 22 May 2019, the draft decision was adopted by the WHA with bare majority — 96 countries voting in favour, 11 voting against, 21 abstaining and 56 absent.
+The eleven countries that opposed the decision are the United Kingdom, Germany, the Czech Republic, Hungary, Australia, Canada, the United States, Brazil, Guatemala, Honduras, and, of course, Israel.

-In a statement issued by the United States, the draft decision is criticized for ‘perpetuating politicization’ and ‘not meet[ing] the objective of a [WHA] focused purely on public health.’
+In a statement, the United States criticise the draft decision for ‘perpetuating politicisation’ and ‘not meet[ing] the objective of a [WHA] focused purely on public health.’
 The US further warned that the WHA ‘should not be sidetracked by political issues’ and pointed out the irony in addressing the health of the population in the Golan.
 After all, it is ‘the Syrian regime [that] attacks its own citizens, using chemical weapons to kill and maim.’
-As for Israel, the country has voluntarily received and treated a multitude of wounded Syrians in Israeli hospitals as part of Operation Good Neighbor and has made international headlines with the rescue of the Syrian ‘White Helmets’.
-Lastly, the US pointed out that this annual decision ‘will not improve the health of Palestinians [and] does not help make peace between Israelis and Palestinians.’
+As for Israel, she has voluntarily received and treated a multitude of wounded Syrians in Israeli hospitals as part of Operation Good Neighbour, and has recently made international headlines with the rescue of the Syrian ‘White Helmets’.
+The US concluded that this annual decision ‘will not improve the health of Palestinians [and] does not help make peace between Israelis and Palestinians.’

-Essentially, the purpose of the WHO’s annual meetings is (or should be) to discuss internal and external health-related issues facing the WHO, with topics such as market transparency in the pharmaceutical industry, vaccines, health technologies, the rise of Ebola, WHO reforms, strategies to address snake bites, the shortage of health workers; universal health coverage.
-Yet, the alleged maltreatment of Palestinians in the occupied territories has become a permanent point of discussion in a separate agenda item dedicated to it since 1968.
-Between 1968 – 1977 the item read ‘Health assistance to refugees and displaced persons in the Middle East’.
-In 1977 it was renamed to read ‘Health conditions of (and assistance to) the Arab population in the occupied Arab territories, including Palestine.’
-And in 2007 it was renamed, more transparently, reading ‘Health conditions in the occupied Palestinian territory, including east Jerusalem, and in the occupied Syrian Golan’.
+The purpose of the WHO’s annual meetings is (or should be) to discuss internal and external health-related issues facing the WHO, with topics such as market transparency in the pharmaceutical industry, vaccines, health technologies, the rise of Ebola, WHO reforms, strategies to address snake bites, the shortage of health workers, and universal health coverage.
+Yet, the alleged maltreatment of Palestinians in the occupied territories has become a permanent point of discussion with a separate agenda item dedicated to it since 1968.
+Between 1968 and 1977 the item read ‘Health assistance to refugees and displaced persons in the Middle East’.
+In 1977 it was renamed ‘Health conditions of (and assistance to) the Arab population in the occupied Arab territories, including Palestine.’
+And in 2007 it was termed, more transparently, ‘Health conditions in the occupied Palestinian territory, including east Jerusalem, and in the occupied Syrian Golan’ (italics added).

 Before delving into the legal nitty-gritty, let’s reflect on the question whether the health situation in the Palestinian territories is severe enough to warrant the extent of attention it receives.